ssl/ezXSS/README.md

 ## Todo
 Some things I am planning to add/change in a future version

+* Live JS - send JS code LIVE while the person is on the page
 * Fixing some responsive things (dashboard is responsive but some bugs)
 * Page grabbing (& on regex)
 * Cleanup code in Components